david-drew/OpenVINO-Samples/OpenVINO_Overview.md

 ## <a name="using-sample-application"></a> Using OpenVINO: Sample Applications

 Sample applications are provided to get you working in your OpenVINO environment.
-This section will guide you through a simplified OpenVINO workflow using those sample applications.
-You will convert a model using the model optimizer then use a sample application to run inference and see the results.
+This section will guide you through a simplified workflow for the Intel® Distribution of OpenVINO™ toolkit using those sample applications.
+You will convert a model using the model optimizer, then use a sample application to run inference and see the results.

 Each of the included samples is a separate application, but there is a common behavior and common components needed to use each of them.

 Inputs you'll need to specify:
-- **A sample application** from Intel that runs inferencing against a model that has been optimized by the Model Optimizer into an Intermediate Representation (IR), using the other inputs you provide.
+- **A sample application** from Intel® that runs inferencing against a model that has been optimized by the Model Optimizer into an Intermediate Representation (IR), using the other inputs you provide.
 - **A model** must be provided for the application.
-Each model is trained for a specific task (pedestrian detection, face detection, vehicle detection, license plate recognition, head pose, etc.).
-Different models will be used for different applications.
-Models can be chained together to provide multiple features (vehicle + make/model + license plate recognition).
+Each model is trained for a specific task.
+Examples include pedestrian detection, face detection, vehicle detection, license plate recognition, head pose, and others.
+Different models are used for different applications.
+Models can be chained together to provide multiple features; for example vehicle + make/model + license plate recognition.
 - **A media file** to run through the application.
-For these samples, the media is typically a video file but can be a still photo for some.
+For these samples, the media is typically a video file, but can be a still photo.
 - **The processor type** to run on, which can be the CPU, GPU, FPGA, or VPU accelerator (e.g., Movidius board).

 ## <a name="basic-guidelines-sample-application"></a> Basic Guidelines for Using Sample Applications

-Following are some basic guidelines for executing the OpenVINO workflow and using the sample applications:
+Following are some basic guidelines for executing the OpenVINO™ workflow using the sample applications:

-1. Before using OpenVINO, always setup the environment:
+1. Before using OpenVINO™, always setup the environment:

     `source /opt/intel/openvino/bin/setupvars.sh`